-- Reference Number: HEY-464/2021
+- Reference Number: HEY464/2024

 - Departments: Urology

-- Last Updated: 11 June 2021
+- Last Updated: 30 April 2024

 Introduction

-This leaflet has been produced to give you general information.
+This leaflet has been produced to give you general instructions and information about your procedure.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor or nurse but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-What is lithotripsy?
+What is Lithotripsy?

-Why do I need lithotripsy?
+Why do I need Lithotripsy?

 Can there be any complications or risks?

-Occasional (between 1 in 10 people and 1 in 100 people may experience)
+Occasional (between 1 in 10 people and 1 in 50 people may experience)

 How do I prepare for lithotripsy?

 Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
-There may be information they need to know, especially if they are taking care of you following this examination.
+Share the information if contains with your partner and family (if you wish) so that they can be of help and support.
+There may be information they need to know, especially if they are taking care of you following the procedure.

-Please note: if you are taking clopidogrel or warfarin, you need to stop this medication one week prior to your lithotripsy appointment.
-You must check with your doctor that it is safe for you to do so.
-You will need to have a blood test, the International Normalized Ratio (INR), taken by your doctor two days before your treatment to make sure that it is safe for you to receive lithotripsy.
+- Bring a list of medication that you take.
+Please note: if you are taking blood thinning drugs e.g. Aspirin, Clopidogrel, Warfarin, Apixapan or Tricagrelor, you need to stop this medication one week prior to your lithotripsy appointment.
+You must check with your GP that it is safe for you to do so.
+You will need to have a blood test, the International Normalised Ratio (INR), taken by your doctor two days before your treatment to make sure that it is safe for you to receive lithotripsy.
+The INR blood test measures the time it takes for blood to clot and compares it to an average.

 On admission to the department, the nurse will test your urine and check your blood pressure, pulse and temperature.
 You will have opportunity to discuss the treatment and ask any questions you may have.